-Aladdin: Jasmine's outfit is probably drawn from Turkish belly-dance costume.
+- Aladdin: Jasmine's outfit is probably drawn from Turkish belly-dance costume.
 It's improbable that a princess would ever wear this, but then, she is mostly seen confined within the palace- and it's normal for Muslim women not to wear hijab in their own homes.
 When she goes out in public, she covers up appropriately.
 (Also, in the spin-off series, she usually dresses far more modestly if she and Aladdin are going somewhere where they expect a fight.)

-Kida from Atlantis The Lost Empire is another example.
+- Kida from Atlantis: The Lost Empire is another example.
 She wears what amounts to a bra and sarong for the whole movie.
 Except in the ending, where she starts wearing a long, flowing dress instead.

-Pocahontas to an extent though it is pretty warm where she is in 17th century Virginia.
+- Pocahontas to an extent though it is pretty warm where she is in 17th century Virginia.
 In the sequel, however, she wore a long dress.

-Averted with both Mulan and Tiana (the only non-Caucasian heroines that do not wear revealing outfits), as well as a majority of the Caucasian heroines, however.
+- Averted with both Mulan and Tiana (the only non-Caucasian heroines that do not wear revealing outfits), as well as a majority of the Caucasian heroines, however.

-Speaking of Disney, Jane wore a stripperiffic outfit in the ending scene in the Tarzan movie.
+- Jane wore a stripperiffic outfit in the ending scene in the Tarzan movie.
 As does Tarzan himself throughout the entire film (except for one scene on Clayton's ship.)

-In the climax of Rock and Rule, Angel is chained up and made to summon an evil demon with her singing.
+- In the climax of Rock & Rule, Angel is chained up and made to summon an evil demon with her singing.
 She wears a dress which is basically a long strip of material with a halter neck and no back, gathered at the waist with a belt, which leaves large sections of her body uncovered.
 And it gets visibly torn up during the finale.